 The surgical team had managed to remove all of the infected areas, and patch and repair the multiple holes in her diseased heart.
 They had also successfully put in an artificial mechanical aorta which was working well.
 Finally, the team had prepared her to receive a pacemaker in a few weeks.

 In the surgeon’s words, we couldn’t hope for a better outcome.

-I felt as if my screaming and crying on the step of the hospital had worked somehow!
+It felt as if my screaming and crying on the step of the hospital had somehow worked!